 - David Cooper, Batley Girls’ High School

-- David Floyd, Doing Social/Social Spider (Joined ISSC advisory group)
+- David Floyd, Doing Social/Social Spider (invited to ISSC advisory group)

 - David Lumb, Leeds Sustainable Development Group CIC